100+ Log Cabin Kits & Everything You Need To Know Before Buying

 When spending that much money it’s important you understand exactly what you are purchasing.

-Types of Lumber and Log Profiles
+Species of Logs and Log Profiles

 - Pine (White, Yellow and Red)